-LEAD 572 | LEADERSHIP AND CONTEMPORARY ISSUES Units: 3
+LEAD 572 | LEADERSHIP AND CONTEMPORARY ISSUES Units: 3 Repeatability: No

-National and global issues requiring leadership are presented as challenges to future leaders: safeguarding oceans, understanding technology and considering the earth's capacity.
-These issues require courage, commitment and compassion on the part of leaders, as well as technical knowledge and critical thinking skills in order to transform the potential of today's world into a global community of justice and peace.
+National and global issues requiring leadership are presented as challenges to future leaders.
+Topics may include: social and political changes; environmental change and sustainability; the impact of technology; and generational changes.
+These issues all impact organizations and how we lead and require courage, commitment and compassion on the part of leaders, as well as technical knowledge and critical thinking skills in order to transform the potential of today's world into a global community of justice and peace.

-LEAD 573 | ECONOMICS OF EDUCATION
+LEAD 573 | ECONOMICS OF EDUCATION Units: 3